Avni2000/mzFork-Nightly/README.md

 **Note**: The only documentation in this ReadMe pertains solely to the ConsensusDataset project, and any further uses of it down the line.

+**For more up to date information, check out the readme on the develop branch**

 ## Brief Description

 How do we validate massive amounts of search result data from three different search engines?
 Namely: **MSPathFinderT, MetaMorpheus, and TopPic**.